 And so the disorientation is familiar—another paradox.
 My friends have found in these pictures resemblances to jails, aquariums, mazes, cathedrals, and even hospitals—all places that point to the world at large, whether through metaphor, reflection, or microcosm.
 Much like an ordinary mirror, or an ordinary ride on the subway.

 All images are from a single exposure.
-None have been composited or retouched.
+Nothing has been composited or retouched.

-Pigment ink on high-gloss stock, 17 x 25 inches.
+Pigment ink on baryta-coated, heavy photo paper, 17 x 25 inches.
+Editions of 10